aatul/Python-Workspace/README.md

 # Python-Workspace
 Python Codes and Examples from Training

-These code snippets were developed during the workshop.
+These code snippets were developed during the training and workshop.
 All the material is copyrighted and shall not be used in part or whole for commercial purpose without the prior written permission of the author.

 Contact : atul.palandurkar@gmail.com